How Many Images Does It Take? Estimating Imitation Thresholds in Text-to-Image Models

-Text-to-image models are trained using large datasets collected by scraping image-text pairs from the internet.
-These datasets often include private, copyrighted, and licensed material.
-Training models on such datasets enables them to generate images with such content, which might violate copyright laws and individual privacy.
+Text-to-image models are trained using large datasets of image-text pairs collected from the internet.
+These datasets often include copyrighted and private images.
+Training models on such datasets enables them to generate images that might violate copyright laws and individual privacy.
 This phenomenon is termed \textit{imitation} -- generation of images with content that has recognizable similarity to its training images.
-In this work we study the relationship between a concept's frequency in the training dataset and the ability of a model to imitate it.
-We seek to determine the point at which a model was trained on enough instances to imitate a concept -- the \textit{imitation threshold}.
-We posit this question as a new problem: \textbf{F}inding the \textbf{I}mitation \textbf{T}hreshold (\taskname) and propose an efficient approach that estimates the imitation threshold without incurring the colossal cost of training multiple models from scratch.
-We experiment with two domains -- human faces and art styles -- for which we create four datasets, and evaluate three text-to-image models which were trained on two pretraining datasets.
-Our results reveal that the \textit{imitation threshold} of these models is in the range of 200-600 images, depending on the domain and the model.
-The \textit{imitation threshold} can provide an empirical basis for copyright violation claims and acts as a guiding principle for text-to-image model developers that aim to comply with copyright and privacy laws. \footnote{We release the code and data at \url{https://github.com/vsahil/MIMETIC-2.git}. }
+In this work we estimate the point at which a model was trained on enough instances of a concept to be able to imitate it -- the \textit{imitation threshold}.
+We posit this question as a new problem and propose an efficient approach that estimates the imitation threshold without incurring the colossal cost of training these models from scratch.
+We experiment with two domains -- human faces and art styles, and evaluate four text-to-image models that were trained on three pretraining datasets.
+We estimate the \textit{imitation threshold} of these models to be in the range of 200-700 images, depending on the domain and the model.
+The \textit{imitation threshold} provides an empirical basis for copyright violation claims and acts as a guiding principle for text-to-image model developers that aim to comply with copyright and privacy laws.
+Website: \url{https://how-many-van-goghs-does-it-take.github.io/}.
+Code: \url{https://github.com/vsahil/MIMETIC-2}.